MicrosoftDocs/edge-developer/microsoft-edge/webdriver-commands/element-inspection.md

 ---
 description: Learn useful information about the commands used for inspecting elements for the WebDriver API.
-title: Webdriver commands: Element inspection - Microsoft Edge Development
+title: Webdriver commands - Element inspection - Microsoft Edge Development
 author: erikadoyle
 ---